Anjana Productions

-Anjana Productions is an Indian film production company established by Chiranjeevi and his brother Nagendra Babu in the year 1988.
-Named after their mother Anjana Devi.
-Anjana Productions is one of the noted Production companies in Telugu Cinema and is considered the home production company of Allu–Konidela family.
+Anjana Productions is an Indian film production company established by Chiranjeevi and his brother Nagendra Babu in the year 1988, named after their mother Anjana Devi.
+It is considered as the home production company of Konidela family.

 Film production

 1988–1999

-Anjana productions' first film was musical drama film Rudraveena (1988), directed by K. Balachander starring Chiranjeevi.
-The won the Nargis Dutt Award for Best Feature Film on National Integration.
+Anjana productions' first film was the musical drama film Rudraveena (1988), directed by K. Balachander starring Chiranjeevi.
+It won the Nargis Dutt Award for Best Feature Film on National Integration.
 It later produced films such as Trinetrudu (1988), Mugguru Monagallu (1994) and Bavagaru Bagunnara?
 (1998).